hackclub/hackclub/workshops/notes_to_self/README.md

 This is a way to keep personal notes in your browser storage.
 Since the notes are saved to `localStorage`, these are truly notes-to-self (unless you share your computer).

-They will be cleared if you clear `localStorage`.
-More on that later.

 **Table of Contents**

 - [Part I: Set-up](#part-i-set-up)